How the odometer works in GpsGate

 The server/virtual odometer is a GpsGate accumulator (in the image GPS distance).

-GPS distance is the distance between every position update sent from the device to the server.
+GPS distance is the distance between every position update sent from the tracker to the server.

-It will accumulate the distance traveled for a vehicle over time.
+It will accumulate the distance traveled by a asset over time.

 By default, the Odometer is not enabled when you create a user.
 To activate it, follow these steps:

-2. Under Accumulators, right-click on the vehicle and select Edit User.
-You can set a new odometer value at any time.
+2. Under Accumulators, you can set a new odometer value at any time.

 Reports and tracks

-All reports and tracks will use the enabled odometer.
-If no odometer is enabled, GPS distance will be used.
+All reports and tracks will utilize the activated odometer.
+In the absence of an enabled odometer, GPS distance will be employed.

 To edit the odometer, you need to edit the user and introduce a new value and the choice of a date: